Bridging the Gulf of Envisioning: Cognitive Design Challenges in LLM Interfaces: Recommendations for Designing Interfaces for Envisioning

 \section{Recommendations for Designing Interfaces for Envisioning}

 In addition to the three interfaces described in detail in the previous section, we conducted a qualitative analysis of 12 systems to identify design patterns that would potentially support the process of envisioning.
-We only selected tools that were either directly accessible or at least had a video demonstration and accompanying technical description of the features, such as from research papers.
+We only selected tools that were either directly accessible or at least had a video demonstration and accompanying technical description of the features, such as in research papers.
 For each tool, we identified affordances along the three main operators in generative tasks, namely planning, execution, and evaluation.
 We then clustered the identified features based on their functional similarity to develop a set of interface design patterns and corresponding tenets for teams building human-LLM systems.
-We do not claim that our categorization is comprehensive but it provides a starting point for the design of interface affordances for envisioning LLM interactions.
+We do not claim a comprehensive categorization but provide a starting point for the design of interface affordances for envisioning LLM interactions.

-\textbf{Design Pattern 1 -- Visually Track Prompts and Outputs:} LLM interactions are often iterative and require a trial-and-error approach.
-We observed that some tools provided users with a visual interface for capturing their prompting and divergent thinking pathways.
+\textbf{Design Pattern 1 -- Visually Track Prompts and Outputs:} LLM interactions are often iterative and take a trial-and-error approach.
+We observed that some tools provided users with a visual interface for capturing their prompting and divergent thinking through alternative pathways.
 A popular choice is node-based interfaces, which allow users to visualize multiple different outputs (nodes) and trace how they are connected (edges).
 As mentioned before, in Spellburst \cite{angert2023spellburst}, each node represents a sketch, and edges showcase different iterations of the sketch through merging, diffing, and other semantic operators.
 In PromptChainer~\cite{wu2022promptchainer}, a system that helps users chain together LLM prompts for complex tasks, each node represents an individual prompt and corresponding output while each edge represents the use of the output as context for another prompt.
-Such external representations of their thought process not only lower the cognitive load, but users are better able to engage in more deliberate prompt authoring.
+Such external representations of their thought process not only lower cognitive load but also help users better engage in more deliberate prompt authoring.
 For instance, users can readily see if their previous line of thinking was fruitful or make adjustments to subsequent prompts based on prior outputs.
 These affordances correspond to the tenet that: \textit{Users need guidance navigating the cognitive task space for prompt authoring, discerning which paths lead to desired or poor outcomes [T1].}